B-Lang-org/bsc/INSTALL.md

 ## Building a release

-The Makefile provides a single target, `release`, that will perform the above steps (of building the tools and the docs) and will also install a README file, creating a complete release in the `inst` directory.
+The Makefile provides a single target, `release`, that will perform the above steps (of building the tools and the docs) and will also install a few additional files, creating a complete release in the `inst` directory.
+The additional files include a README, copyright and licensing info, and release notes.
+The release notes are written in [AsciiDoc](https://asciidoc.org/) format that is published to HTML and PDF format using the [AsciiDoctor](https://asciidoctor.org/) tool, which is therefore a requirement for building a release.

 ## Exporting the source code